WAr0rphans-MG/Asset-Management-System-for-ZDOOM/README.md

 To use this code in your own projects, you'll need to provide your own sprites or substitute the sprite names in the DECORATE files.

-# Asset Management System for ZDOOM

-Real-time asset customization system for GZDoom.
-Swap health/armor pickup sprites instantly via in-game menus with preset and custom modes.
-Showcases architectural evolution from ACS/DECORATE to ZScript across iterations from 2022-2023, then resumed and refined in late 2025-2026.

 ---

 ## The Journey